-The tibial shaft is a common fracture localization /for open fractures due to thin layer of soft-tissue.
+The tibial shaft is a common fracture localization for open fractures due to thin soft-tissue coverage.
 Higher impact equals higher risk of complications - the medical history and also progression of symptoms is important.

-Compartment syndrome is relatively common - devastating if not diagnosed and treated!
+Compartment syndrome - devastating if not diagnosed and treated!

 Emergency room: temporary stabilization with long posterior splint, pain treatment and continuous monitoring regarding compartment syndrome.

 Nonoperative treatment is suitable for closed fractures with minimal displacement; in a long leg cast.
-Encourage ambulation with weight-bearing as tolerated in simple transverse fractures but check with frequent radiographs fracture alignment.
+Encourage ambulation with weight-bearing as tolerated in simple transverse fractures but check fracture position with frequent radiographs.
 The risk is secondary displacement.
 Long leg cast is difficult to cope with in relation to personal hygiene and mobilization.
-The long leg cast is recommended to change to functional bracing or patella tendon bearing lower leg cast at approximately 6 weeks.
-Compared with surgical fixation, the risk with nonoperative treatment is noted as an increased nonunion and healing time, in particular in displaced fractures..
+The long leg cast can be changed to functional bracing or patella tendon bearing lower leg cast at approximately 6 weeks.
+Compared with surgical fixation, the risk with nonoperative treatment is noted as an increased nonunion and healing time.
 On the other hand, the risk of surgically related infections is absent.
 In modern fracture treatment the majority of these patients are offered operative treatment.

 Surgical treatment is nowadays used in most unstable fractures.
 The gold standard is intramedullary nailing.
 Plating and external fixation with frames are options in specific cases.
 Intramedullary nailing is the most frequent option, as it leads to fewer non-unions and mal-unions, compared to other methods.
 It also admits immediate weight-bearing in most cases, leading to a faster return to activity.
 The major question is whether tibia should be reamed prior to insertion or not.
 The evidence is not clear, but suggests some advantage for reaming in closed fractures.
 Reaming also allows for larger diameter nails improving stability.